 Researchers at the Neurobiology Laboratory For Brain Aging and Mental Health are fascinated by what impairs neuronal functions in the stressed, aged and Alzheimer’s disease brain and how this impairment can be prevented with specific regard to the involvement of mitochondria.

-A primary area of research in the Neurobiology Laboratory is broadly focused on Alzheimer's disease (AD), with the general goals of elucidating factors that regulate AD pathogenesis and pursuing translational approaches that will be useful in the prevention and/or treatment of the disease.
-Our approach to investigating research questions involves the use of complementary cellular, biochemical and molecular techniques to analyze relationships in human tissues, wild-type and transgenic rodent models, and cultured cells.
-We have been the first showing that hyperphosphorylated tau can induce mitochondrial dysfunction in tau transgenic mice.
-By addressing the interaction between tau and amyloid-beta peptide, we found a synergistic action of tau and amyloid-beta pathology on the mitochondria.
+A primary area of research is broadly focused on aging and Alzheimer's disease (AD), with the general goals of elucidating factors that regulate the aging process and AD pathogenesis and pursuing translational approaches that will be useful in the prevention and/or treatment of the disease.
+Our approach to investigating research questions involves the use of complementary cellular, biochemical and molecular techniques to analyze relationships in human tissues, wild-type and transgenic rodent models, cell lines and advanced human neuronal models (iPSC-derived neurons and induced neurons by direct conversion of human fibroblasts).

 Current research interests include:

 - Bio-energetics - Role of mitochondria in neurodegeneration and cognition: Alzheimer's disease, aging, stress and stress-related psychiatric disorders

 - Translational approaches: Biomarker research in psychiatric disorders (Alzheimer, stress-associated mood disorders)